Introduction: Choosing the Right Wine Cellar Cooling System

 - Small to medium cellars (under 1,000 cu. ft.): Through-the-wall may be sufficient.

 - Large, luxury, or custom cellars: Ducted systems offer better performance and aesthetics.
+For guidance on matching your system to your cellar, see best wine cellar cooling units by cellar type.

 -